jasonbeitler/External_NMAP_Exim/External_Daily_Scan_Masscan/README.md

  - You can also adjust the masscan args if these dont fit your needs.

  - There is an external.rb and external_test.rb.
 This will allow you to always have a working copy and allow you to test new settings.

+ **DISCLAIMER**
+These scripts are for use with your IPs or IPs you have premission to scan.
+I will not take responsibility if you use these scripts to scan IPs you do not have premission to scan or otherwise use them in a malicious way.